Edificio Armada de Chile

-The Edificio de la Comandancia en Jefe de la Armada de Chile, also known as Edificio de la Intendencia de Valparaíso, because it was a purpose-built Intendencia, is a building designed in an eclectic style with Renaissance Revival architecture elements, which rises 5 floors in height and covers 8,000 m2.
-The main facade of the building faces the Plaza Sotomayor of Valparaíso and the Monument to the Heroes of Iquique.
+The Edificio de la Comandancia en Jefe de la Armada de Chile, is a building in Valparaíso, Chile, which serves as the headquarters of the Chilean Navy.
+It is also known as Edificio de la Intendencia de Valparaíso because it was a purpose-built Intendencia, designed in an eclectic style with Renaissance Revival architecture elements, which rises 5 floors in height and covers 8,000 m2.
+The main facade of the building faces the Sotomayor Square and the Monument to the Heroes of Iquique.

 The building has been the site of historical and social events, which were numerous and important.
-On January 23, 1979 it was declared a Historic Monument de Chile, at the same time both the Plaza Sotomayor and the surrounding buildings was declared a Zona Típica y de Protección.
+On January 23, 1979 it was declared a Historic Monument de Chile, at the same time both the Sotomayor Square and the surrounding buildings was declared a Zona Típica y de Protección.

 History

 The former building (1831-1906)

 In 1831, the architect Juan Stevenson designed a building to be constructed on the site of the current building, which was originally used as a custom house (Aduana de Valparaíso).
 The custom house moved to a new building inaugurated on September 1, 1855, and the former building went on to be occupied by the Intendencia.

 The building began to have problems with the foundations in the late 19th century, caused by a series of earthquakes and winter floods, and as a result had to be demolished in 1900.
 The engineer Pedro Palma designed a rebuilding project, but it was not carried out, because the 1906 Valparaíso earthquake destroyed a great part of the city causing a change in the priorities of the government.